Botanical Name: Citrus hystrix

 Height: Up to 5 ft (1.5 m) indoors; prune it back to control its height

 Light: Indoor citrus trees need as much light as you can give them.
 Place your lime tree directly in front of a window where it will get at least 8 hours of direct sun each day.
 Turn the plant a quarter turn every week to give all sides equal light for good growth.
 Indoor fruit trees grow well with artificial lighting, too.
 Move it outdoors for the summer, if you want.
 Make the move a gradual one, exposing the plant to a little more sun each week.
 Be sure to bring it back in before the first frost.

 Water: Water thoroughly and empty drainage tray.
 Aim to keep the soil evenly moist, but not soggy.

-Humidity: Moderate humidity.
-If indoor humidity drops below 40%, put the container on a tray of wet pebbles and mist the foliage to increase humidity.
+Humidity: If indoor humidity drops below 40%, put the container on a tray of wet pebbles or use a cool-mist room humidifier.

 Temperature: Average to warm room temperatures 60-85°F/16-29°C. Hardy to USDA Zones 9-10, kaffir limes will tolerate warmer temperatures, but not frost.

 Soil: Peat moss-based potting mix

 Fertilizer: Feed every 2 weeks in spring and summer with organic fruit tree fertilizer.
 It contains all the nutrients fruit trees need for healthy root growth and promotes flowers and fruits.